 Creating software updates is a long process that require a partnership between the software developer, the device manufacturer, and T-Mobile.
 After the software is developed, the device manufacturer works with T-Mobile to customize the software for the specific device.

 Additionally, the software must be developed to support your specific phone, special phone software overlays (like HTC Sense or Samsung TouchWiz), the T-Mobile network, and preloaded apps and services like Visual Voicemail and Wi-Fi Calling.
 T-Mobile also partners with the manufacturer to add improvements and fixes.

 Once the manufacturer creates a version to test, called a release candidate, they send it to T-Mobile for testing.
 The test period is usually two weeks, and it is usually conducted by selected T-Mobile employees.

 To check when an Android device will have new software, see Software Updates on T-Mobile.com Support.
 Non-Android devices may also be listed in the future.

 We understand that some of you are very eager to get new software, but we also do not want to release a software version where features are broken or not up to our standards.
 We ask that you please be patient for the update to be developed and stable for your device.

-You can always find information about upcoming software updates in the Software version & updates document for your device.
+You can always find information about upcoming software updates in the Software updates document for your device.

-Note: Contacting T-Mobile or the manufacturer will not provide any additional information.
-Customer Service uses the same Software version & updates document that you can access, and any additional information is speculative.
+Note: Contacting T-Mobile or the manufacturer will not provide you with any additional information.
+Customer Service uses the same Software updates document that you can access, and any additional information is speculative.

 Are you sure you want to delete this document?